fourieraudio/docs/manual/installation/audio-setup.md

 Prior to version 1.1 of the **transform**.engine, the available network latencies depended on the selected Period Size.
 This is no longer the case.

-## Period Size

-The only key audio configuration option not found in Dante Controller is the period size.
-This controls the size of the audio buffers internal to the **transform**.engine, and in turn, the system latency.

-The larger the buffer, the more time the system has to process, meaning that you are able to run more plugins, or plugins with higher processing requirements.
-This does however increase the latency;
-doubling the period size doubles the system latency.

-Available period sizes are:

-- 32 samples (1 ms internal latency at 96 kHz sample rate)
-- 64 samples (2 ms internal latency at 96 kHz sample rate)
-- 512 samples (16 ms internal latency at 96 kHz sample rate)

-The buffer size can be configured in the **transform**.client software, with details available [here](../transform.client/system/system-status.md).